kushvcodes/progressorFullStack/README.md

 make build  # If you have make installed
 # OR
 refere to ./makefile for commands
+(This step might take time, depending upon your system)
 ```

 ### 4. Wait for backend to initialize